scalastic/scalastic.github.io/_posts/en/2021-07-31-aws-ecs-ecr-fargate-documentation.markdown

 #### Placement of Tasks in the ECS Cluster

 > info ""
-> Tasks are placed in "best-effort" mode.
+> Tasks are placed in best-effort.
 Amazon ECS always tries to place tasks even when the most optimal placement option is unavailable.
 However, the placement constraints of the Tasks are restrictive, and **they may prevent the placement of the Tasks**.

 When Amazon ECS places Tasks, it uses the following process to select a container instance: